Psychology: Program evaluation

-Program evaluation involves the systematic collection, analysis, and application of information to answer questions about projects, policies and programs, particularly about their effectiveness.
-In both the public and private sectors, stakeholders often want to know the extent which the programs they are funding, implementing, voting for, receiving, or objecting to are producing the intended effects.
-While program evaluation first focuses on effectiveness, important considerations often include how much the program costs per participant, how the program could be improved, whether the program is worthwhile, whether there are better alternatives, if there are unintended outcomes, and whether the program goals are appropriate and useful.
+Program evaluation involves the systematic collection, analysis, and application of information to answer questions about projects, policies, and programs, particularly about their effectiveness.
+In both the public and private sectors, stakeholders often want to know the extent to which the programs they are funding, implementing, voting for, receiving, or objecting to are producing the intended effects.
+While program evaluation first focuses on effectiveness, important considerations often include the program's cost per participant, how it could be improved, whether it is worthwhile, whether there are better alternatives, whether there are unintended outcomes, and whether the program's goals are appropriate and useful.

 Contemporary issues

 Metascience

-Metascience involves the application of scientific methodology to study science itself.
+Metascience involves applying scientific methodology to study science itself.
 The field of metascience has revealed problems in psychological research.
 Some psychological research has suffered from bias, problematic reproducibility, and misuse of statistics.
 These findings have led to calls for reform from within and from outside the scientific community.

 Confirmation bias

-In 1959, statistician Theodore Sterling examined the results of psychological studies and discovered that 97% of them supported their initial hypotheses, implying possible publication bias.
+In 1959, statistician Theodore Sterling examined the results of psychological studies and found that 97% supported their initial hypotheses, suggesting possible publication bias.
 Similarly, Fanelli (2010) found that 91.5% of psychiatry/psychology studies confirmed the effects they were looking for, and concluded that the odds of this happening (a positive result) was around five times higher than in fields such as space science or geosciences.
-Fanelli argued that this is because researchers in "softer" sciences have fewer constraints to their conscious and unconscious biases.
+Fanelli argued that this is because researchers in "softer" sciences have fewer constraints on their conscious and unconscious biases.